cfabianski/cfabianski.github.io/_posts/2014-05-24-how-we-migrated-from-globalize-to-hstore-translate.md

 ### Create

-To create a record you just have to do:
+To create a record we just had to do:

 {% highlight ruby %}
   Post.create(title: "Title", text: "Text")